Anne Frank Zentrum: Exhibition in Berlin

 On 4 November 2006 a new permanent exhibition "Anne Frank.
 Here & Now" opened, telling the personal life story of Anne Frank and how her tale connects to the world she lived in.
-It incorporates modern reflections from Berlin's young people into the work.
+The exhibition incorporates modern reflections from Berlin's young people.

 Touring exhibitions

 Anne Frank Zentrum also invests in touring exhibitions to encourage the examination of history but also of topics such as democracy and human rights on a more national and global level.
 The centre takes an active role against right wing extremism in Germany.